PyPSA/powerplantmatching/README.md

 Optional but recommended:

 5. Download the [ESE dataset](https://goo.gl/gVMwKJ).
 For integrating the data into powerplantmatching, the path of the downloaded file has to be added to the config.yaml file with the keyword 'ese_path' (default is set to 'Downloads/projects.xls').
-6. Add your ENTSOE security token to the config file.
+6. Add your ENTSOE security token to the config.yaml file.
 The token can be obtained by following section 2 of the [RESTful API documentation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation) of the ENTSOE-E Transparency platform.

-### Info (May 7 2018)
+Optional:

-If you are currently having problems with untracked/missing git lfs files, please run 'git lfs pull' in the repo.
-If files can still not be tracked and remain missing, please contact us (or open an issue), ideally sending the lfs object id of the missing file.
+7. Add your Google API key to the config.yaml file to enable geoparsing.
+The key can be obtained by following the [instructions](https://developers.google.com/maps/documentation/geocoding/get-api-key).

 ## Processed Data